 The Telos Lifestyle Revolution is split into three parts, Thoughts, Emotions, and Actions, and each part has three exercises.
 The exercises are not physical exercises, require nothing more than maybe a pen and some paper, and only take a couple of minutes per day to complete.

-Each exercise affects in different ways the four elements of the Nobel Prize winning Motivation Equation: Expectation, Value, Impulsiveness and Delay.
+Each exercise affects in different ways the four elements of the Procrastination Equation, which will be referred to from this point onwards as the Motivation Equation: Expectation, Value, Impulsiveness and Delay.

 The Motivation Equation

 Created by Professor Piers Steel, the Motivation Equation measures the level of motivation you have to maintain a particular habit or reach a defined goal.
 As the balance of the Motivation Equation tips in your favour, your motivation to lose weight and keep it off becomes stronger and stronger until living a healthy lifestyle becomes effortless and second nature.

 Expectancy x Value / Impulsiveness x Delay = Motivation

 If there is not enough Expectancy that something can and will happen, or if you have not placed enough Value on it being important to you, then you are not likely to want to continue doing what you need to do to maintain a habit and achieve your goals.
 Likewise, if you do not manage your Impulsiveness, you will become distracted, and the further your goal is set in the future, the greater the chance you will Delay doing the work required to achieve it.

 However, the Motivation Equation only measures motivation, it does not directly affect it.
 To directly affect the Motivation Equation you need to change your thoughts, emotions*, and actions.

 *For simplicity, and because most people don’t distinguish between them, emotions, feelings, and moods will simply be referred to as emotions in this guide.